-Acknowledgement: For the class of 2023-2025, stipends are supported by a generous gift from the Ingrid D. Tauber Fund.
+Acknowledgement: For the class of 2024-2026, stipends are supported by a generous gift from the Ingrid D. Tauber Fund.

-APPLYING FOR 2023 -
+APPLYING FOR 2024 -

 Interviews are granted only to individuals who have submitted a completed application and are highly ranked by their selected research mentor.
-Given the uncertainties related to the COVID-19 pandemic, all interviews will be conducted using virtual, remote, and/or online formats.
-Scheduled interview dates this year are Monday, December 12th, Friday December 16th, 2022 and Friday, January 6th 2023.
+All interviews will be conducted using virtual, remote, and/or online formats.
+Scheduled interview dates this year are Monday, December 11th, Friday December 15th, 2023 and Friday, January 5th 2024.
 Alternate dates can sometimes be arranged.
-DEADLINE FOR RECEIPT OF APPLICATIONS: Tuesday, NOVEMBER 1, 2022.
+DEADLINE FOR RECEIPT OF APPLICATIONS: Wednesday, NOVEMBER 1, 2023.